gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

-{% post name="How we built our SaaS platform on Kubernetes and Hetzner" image="autoscaling.png" link="/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner" date="2023-03-08" %}
+{% post name="How we built our SaaS platform on Kubernetes and Hetzner" image="why-hetzner.png" link="/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner" date="2023-03-08" %}
+Hetzner is 5 times cheaper for us than the hyperscalers.
+This blog posts enumerates the how and why we built our SaaS on a discount bare metal provider.
+Gotchas included.
 {% /post %}

 {% post name="Announcing the Gimlet SaaS Early Access" image="saas-early-access.png" link="/blog/announcing-the-gimlet-saas-early-access" date="2022-12-05" %}